nbirnel/text-for-teh-win/README.md

 This currently has basic funcionality.
-There is no copy / paste customization for different window types, and the installer is quiet and primitive.
+There is no copy / paste customization for different window types, and other niceties are missing.
+See the TODO file for some thoughts.

 Customize editor behavior for different target window types by putting editor configurations in